stackbit-projects/marvelous-maple-b314f/content/pages/lets-talk.md

       What we look for in the businesses we buy and run:

-      *   High-Integrity Management Team
+      *   Team Integrity

-      *   Consistent Financial Performance

       *   Over 10 years of Operations

+      *   Steady Financial Results

       *   Under 20% Max Customer Concentration